I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 The load hit me.
 This was far beyond an image issue.

-The KEY word that I had received was INTAMACY.
+The KEY word that I had received was INTIMACY.

 Through an analogy, I see the scenario in my past, as a perfect strawberry shortcake stack of violation layered together by getting married young, with out knowing my body.
-Then conceiving when I didn’t expect to conceive.
+Then conceiving when I didn’t expect to conceive in my mid-twenties.
 Topped with a big dollop of thick whipped cream birth trauma that created so much heaviness inside of me.

 Louise Hay’s work was given to me by a mentor in this same year.
 Louise does a great job at explaining the body’s connection to emotion and respecting the thoughts that show up through our personal pain.

-I was being taught through listening to her talks (that were originally recorded on cassette tapes but now can be found on YouTube) and through reading her books.
+I was being taught through listening to her talks (that were originally recorded on cassette tapes but now can be found on YouTube) I read through some of her books.
 She’s big into positive affirmations.
 As I applied what I was learning, I repeated to myself time and time again:

 “I am a sexual being.
 I am comfortable being in my own body.
 I have creativity beyond what I know.”

-I was saying these things to change belief, and slowly began believing that these words really were true.
+I was saying these things to change belief, and slowly begging to believe some of the truths.

 I don’t know why shame was so evident.
 It was so far up in my face I could have given it a name, and stuffed my mouth full with it!
-But even with this knowledge, I still didn’t know what to do with these feelings.
+Even with the knowledge that I was gaining, I still didn’t know what to do with these feelings.

 The definition of “intimacy” begged me to ask more questions.